 Knowing that adherence to health advice is increased by providing written prescriptions, the PaRx program provides issue-specific and evidence-based templates that can be printed out for patients.
 The prescriptions can be individualized by mapping their home address or work place and pointing them to walkable, bike-able or transit-accessible green spaces nearby.

 In addition to giving prescribers the opportunity to start a conversation about the benefits of nature with their patients, the PaRx program also challenges us to consider our responsibility to give back to the life-sustaining natural world around us.
 Not surprisingly, research indicates that time spent in nature motivates both children and adults to protect and advocate for the environment.

-"One of our responsibilities as human people is to find ways to enter into reciprocity with the more-than-human world," Robin Kimmerer also writes in his essay The Honorable Harvest.
-He notes, "We can do it through gratitude, through ceremony, through land stewardship, science, art, and in everyday acts of practical reverence."
+"One of our responsibilities as human people is to find ways to enter into reciprocity with the more-than-human world," Robin Kimmerer also writes in her essay The Honorable Harvest.
+She notes, "We can do it through gratitude, through ceremony, through land stewardship, science, art, and in everyday acts of practical reverence."

 The Park Prescriptions program comes at a time when we are being invited to reflect deeply on our relationship with the world around us.
 We know that the earth systems that sustain us are reaching untenable limits.
 If we can expand these conversations and engage our personal networks and professional and political representatives, we can perhaps begin to move once again towards a world view that includes humans as a part of nature rather than apart from nature.
 Our survival depends on it.

 For more details regarding the PaRx program and for resources including patient handouts and tips, please visit www.parkprescriptions.ca.